 In this talk, I’ll go over the task of maintaining software correctness, along with plenty of examples.
 By the end of this talk, you’ll have a bunch of strategies for writing software that encourages correct implementations in the long run.

 Dan Lew has code in his DNA and has been speaking since he was two years old.
 He's focused these skills on development for the past decade, working on many large applications (FlightTrack, Expedia, Trello) as well as maintaining some open source libraries and applications.
+Currently he works on the circular economy at Rheaply.

 When not speaking, he's silent.